tardate/LittleArduinoProjects/README.md

-# 789 Little Electronic Art Projects
+# 790 Little Electronic Art Projects

-> Latest addition :sparkles: [CD4011 SR Latch](./Electronics101/CD4011/SRLatch) - Set-Reset latch implemented with CD4011 NAND gates
+> Latest addition :sparkles: [AT89C2051 Interrupts](./8051/AT89C2051/Interrupts) - All about using 8051 interrupts with the AT89C2051.
+Demonstrates timer and external hardware interrupts toggling LEDs.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.